Commander-Kunal/Cursor_Controller_using_Hand_Gestures/README.md

 This project is licensed under the **MIT License**.

 See the `LICENSE.md` file for more details.
-(You will need to create a `LICENSE.md` file in your repository, for example, by choosing the MIT License template when on GitHub).
 ________________________________________

 **About Author**